w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 :::
 ::::

-Containerization isolates an application with its environment
+Containerization isolates an application from its environment.

 - Lightweight alternative to full virtualization
 - Containers are isolated but need to be deployed to (public/private) server